About Your Account

 Can I check materials out of the Special Collections Library?

-Materials, with the exception of microfilm are non-circulating and used only in our reading rooms.
+Materials, except for microfilm are non-circulating and accessed only in our reading rooms.
 Microfilm requests may be made through InterLibrary Loan by participating libraries.
 All other materials may not be removed from the Library for any reason, at any time.